J05HD/Nexter/README.md

 # Nexter
-Nexter: Made up housing real estate company
+Nexter: Mock-up for a housing real estate company.

 #### Technologies